mekinsie/gathered-analysis/README.md

 ```
 * Note: VSCode is a code editing software.
 If you don't already have it, you can download it <a href="https://code.visualstudio.com/">here</a>

-4. While located in the root directy, install gem bundler by typing:
+4. While located in the root directory, install gem bundler by typing:

 ``` bash
 $ gem install bundler